Do MBA Rankings Really Matter?

 Clarify what does and doesn’t matter to your MBA decision.

-If you know of a specific industry, specialization, or learning experience that’s important to you, you’ll no doubt find other resources to inform you in addition to MBA rankings.
+If you know of a specific industry, career interest, or learning experience that’s important to you, you’ll no doubt find other resources to inform you in addition to MBA rankings.

 Questions not easily conveyed through rankings include: